Index of varieties over Henselian fields and Euler characteristic of coherent sheaves: Abstract

 Let~$X$ be a smooth proper variety over the quotient field of a Henselian discrete valuation ring with algebraically closed residue field of characteristic~$p$.
 We show that for any coherent sheaf~$E$ on~$X$, the index of~$X$ divides the Euler--Poincar\'e characteristic $\chi(X,E)$ if $p=0$ or $p>\dim(X)+1$.
 If $0<p\leq \dim(X)+1$, the prime-to\nobreakdash-$p$ part of the index of~$X$ divides $\chi(X,E)$.
 Combining this with the Hattori--Stong theorem yields an analogous result concerning the divisibility of the cobordism class of~$X$ by the index of~$X$.

-As a corollary, rationally connected varieties over the maximal unramified extension of a $p$\nobreakdash-adic field possess a $0$\nobreakdash-cycle of $p$\nobreakdash-power degree (a $0$\nobreakdash-cycle of degree~$1$ if $p>\dim(X)+1$).
+As a corollary, rationally connected varieties over the maximal unramified extension of a $p$\nobreakdash-adic field possess a zero-cycle of $p$\nobreakdash-power degree (a zero-cycle of degree~$1$ if $p>\dim(X)+1$).
 When $p=0$, such statements also have implications for the possible multiplicities of singular fibers in degenerations of complex projective varieties.